reframejs/reframe/docs/usage-manual.md

 ## Custom Webpack Config

-Save a `reframe.config.js` file at your app root directory and use the `webpackBrowserConfig` and `webpackNodejsConfig` Reframe configs.
+Save a `reframe.config.js` file at your app root directory and use the `webpackBrowserConfig` and/or `webpackNodejsConfig` Reframe configs.

 ~~~js
 // reframe.config.js